-The Factory Reset function has several options when resetting the switch.
+The Factory Reset function has several options when resetting the Switch.
 Some of the current configuration parameters can be retained while resetting all other configuration parameters to their factory defaults.

-Note: Only the Reset System option will enter the factory default parameters into the switch's non-volatile RAM, and then restart the switch.
+Please note that the Reset System option will enter the factory default parameters into the Switch's non-volatile RAM, and then restart the Switch.
 All other options enter the factory defaults into the current configuration, but do not save this configuration.
-Reset System will return the switch's configuration to the state it was when it left the factory.
+Reset System will return the Switch's configuration to the state it was when it left the factory.

-Reset gives the option of retaining the switch's User Accounts and History Log while resetting all other configuration parameters to their factory defaults.
-If the switch is reset with this option enabled, and Save Changes is not executed, the switch will return to the last saved configuration when rebooted.
+Reset gives the option of retaining the Switch's User Accounts and History Log while resetting all other configuration parameters to their factory defaults.
+If the Switch is reset with this option enabled, and Save Changes is not executed, the Switch will return to the last saved configuration when rebooted.

-The Reset Config option will reset all of the switch's configuration parameters to their factory defaults, without saving these default values to the switch's non-volatile RAM.
-If the switch is reset with this option enabled, and Save Changes is not executed, the switch will return to the last saved configuration when rebooted.
+The Reset Config option will reset all of the Switch's configuration parameters to their factory defaults, without saving these default values to the Switch's non-volatile RAM.
+If the Switch is reset with this option enabled, and Save Changes is not executed, the Switch will return to the last saved configuration when rebooted.

-In addition, the Reset System option is added to reset all configuration parameters to their factory defaults, save these parameters to the switch's non-volatile RAM, and then restart the switch.
+In addition, the Reset System option is added to reset all configuration parameters to their factory defaults, save these parameters to the Switch's non-volatile RAM, and then restart the Switch.
 This option is equivalent to Reset Config (above) followed by Save Changes.